OctopusDeploy/blog/blog/2020-04/ultimate-guide-to-tomcat-deployments/index.md

 ![](feature_branch_channel.png "width=500")

-Here is the list of versions that Octopus allows a release to be created from when using the default channel.
+Here is the list of versions that Octopus allows a release to be created from in the default channel.
 Notice, the only version displayed has no qualifier, which we take to mean it is the master release:

 ![](default_channel_deployment.png "width=500")